Diagnosis

 • A splint.
 Wearing a splint can help rest the tendon.

-Surgical and other procedures
+Surgery or other procedures

 • Steroid injection.
-An injection of a steroid near or into the tendon sheath may reduce inflammation and allow the tendon to glide freely again.
+An injection of a steroid near or into the tendon sheath may reduce swelling and allow the tendon to glide freely again.
 An injection is often effective for more than a year.
 Some people need more than one injection.

 • Surgery.
-Working through a small incision near the base of your affected finger, a surgeon can cut open the narrowed section of tendon sheath.
+Working through a small incision near the base of your affected finger, a surgeon cuts open the narrowed section of tendon sheath, allowing the tendon to glide freely again.

 From Mayo Clinic to your inbox